 Instructions

-- If you have ready-made labneh, skip to the next step.
-For the labneh, mix 1 teaspoon salt with the yoghurt.
-Balance a sieve over a large bowl and line the sieve with muslin or a clean tea towel – leaving a large enough overhang of cloth to secure the yoghurt inside.
-The sieve should not touch the bottom of the bowl, and there should be enough space for the drained liquid to collect.
-Spoon the yoghurt and salt mixture into the cloth.
-Secure the yoghurt inside the muslin by folding or tying it with string.
+- Mix 1 teaspoon salt with the yoghurt.
+Balance a fine mesh strainer over a large bowl and line the strainer with muslin (cheesecloth) – leaving a large enough overhang of cloth to secure the yoghurt inside.
+Spoon the yoghurt and salt mixture into the muslin-lined strainer.
+Secure the yoghurt inside the muslin by folding it or tying it with string.
 Yoghurt should not leak out.
 Instead, liquid whey should strain through the fabric.
-Place everything in the fridge and leave the yoghurt to strain for 24 to 48 hours until the labneh is thick – almost like cream cheese.
+Place a heavy object on top of the secured yoghurt to speed up straining.

 - Remove the balls from the fridge and, again using lightly oiled hands, smooth over the labneh balls by applying gentle pressure and rolling the labneh balls between your palms.